All Frequently Asked Questions

 - Proposal Light (maximum 4 pages plus annexes).

 - If the proposed concept is approved, and the budget is more than EUR 100,000, then you will need to also submit a full proposal (maximum 10 pages, plus annexes).
-The annexes include an activity-based budget, grant chart, and log frame for monitoring and evaluation (M&E) in accordance with the M&E Minimum Requirements.
+The annexes include an activity-based budget, grant chart, and rubrics for monitoring and evaluation (M&E) in accordance with the M&E Minimum Requirements.

 Can I submit a proposal using my own format or template?